SpikeAlerts/Website/pages/updates.md

 Apologies for the delay in writing an update.
 Last week battling illness, this week playing catch up.

+REDCap is undergoing a big update this weekend, so our messaging services will be down from Friday to Monday.
+We'll still be watching the sensors, though!

-We're getting very close to testing the new version!
+In other news, we're getting very close to testing the new version!
 The Users & Notifications extension of the project is quickly falling into place.

 Next week we'll be intensively working on the new website and organizing a focus group for testing the Minneapolis instance of SpikeAlerts2.0!